If I reviewed all those movies seperately at my pace, it'd take 10 years.

 Make Mine Music

-If you live in America, then you're gonna have to deal with being unable to view this movie uncut, because Disney decided to remove an entire 7-minute segment from the Region 1 DVD.
+If you live in the US, then you're gonna have to deal with being unable to view this movie uncut, because Disney decided to remove an entire 7-minute segment from the Region 1 DVD.
 And the movie is not available on Disney+.
 Thanks, parents.

 This is like Fantasia, but with 40s music.
 It is not that good.